CARA-ch/emed-service-guide/docs/other/upcoming_changes.md

 ## Next Release Dates

-- Next CH EMED EPR version release: planned for end of January 2025.
+- Next CH EMED EPR version release: *TBD*
-- Next aggregator release: planned for end of January 2025 or early February.
+- Next aggregator release: as soon as possible in April 2025.
-- Next aggregator deployment: *TBD*
+- Next aggregator deployment: as soon as possible in April 2025.

 ## Relevant Changes
 ### PMP v0.5.0 (to be released)